Writer • Playwright • Writing Events

 -

-Since March 2020 I have been running my regular writing workshops on Zoom.
-I run monthly creative writing workshops and a short story discussion group that has proved very popular.
+I run monthly creative writing workshops on zoom.
+The workshops are a mixture of skills and inspiration, and aim to be supportive and fun for writers at all levels of experience.
+I also run a short story discussion group that has proved very popular.
 There's further information here.
 Let me know if you'd like to be kept informed about upcoming workshops.

 I'm so pleased to be included in the v cool Unpleasantville Bath sonic walk created by Kim Halliday.
 Walk and listen, or listen at home to fun history, local music and me!
 I'm in the 11th blue circle (very Dante) or you can stand and listen in situ on Royal Avenue.